 Risky or illegal decisions

-With increased freedom comes increased responsibility.
-But many students allow the thought of their coming years of freedom to go to their head.
-Unfortunately, no college is going to overlook a potential student’s newly minted criminal record.
+With increased freedom comes increased responsibility, but many students allow the thought of their coming years of freedom to go to their head.
+Unfortunately, no college is going to overlook a potential student’s newly minted criminal record—and we don’t think you need the reminder of the legality of certain substances when you’re underage.
+It’s just not worth it.
 Colleges have to worry about their reputations just as much as prospective students do.
 Similarly, colleges will find out if you suddenly create disciplinary problems in the classroom.
 Your college isn’t interested that kind of headache, so save the class-clown antics for outside the learning environment.